shijieshangzuimeidenvren/tqdm/README.rst

 * mininterval  : float, optional
     Minimum progress display update interval, in seconds [default: 0.1].
 * maxinterval  : float, optional
-    Maximum progress display update interval, in seconds [default: 10.0].
+    Maximum progress display update interval, in seconds [default: 10].
     Will readjust automatically to adjust miniters to mininterval after a too long update.
 Only works if dynamic_miniters.
 * miniters  : int, optional
     Minimum progress display update interval, in iterations.
-    If 0 and dynamic_miniters, will be automatically adjusted to correspond to mininterval (more CPU efficient, good for tight loops).
+    If 0 and dynamic_miniters, will be automatically adjusted to equal mininterval (more CPU efficient, good for tight loops).
-    If > 0, will set `mininterval=0` and display at fixed number of iterations.
+    If > 0, will skip display of the specified number of iterations.
+    Tweak this and mininterval to get very efficient loops.
-    If your progress is highly erratic with both fast and slow iterations (network, skipping items, etc) you should set miniters=1.
+    If your progress is erratic with both fast and slow iterations (network, skipping items, etc) you should set miniters=1.
 * ascii  : bool, optional
     If unspecified or False, use unicode (smooth blocks) to fill